roihezkiyahu/HITL-demo/blog_post.md

 **Conversation Ends:** User is satisfied, agent stops.

-If the human rejected the DuckDuckGo search too, the loop would continue indefinitely (though in practice, users provide better feedback or manually stop).
+If the human rejected the DuckDuckGo search too, the loop would continue indefinitely, though in practice users provide better feedback or manually stop.

 ---

 ## State Management and Persistence

-A critical aspect many HITL implementations miss: **how does state persist across approvals?**
+An important aspect of this pattern is how state persists across approvals.
 The answer is LangGraph's checkpoint system.
 In `src/agent.py`:

 ```python
 memory = MemorySaver()